the science of living a happy life

 Final Thoughts

-If you found the science of living a happy life useful, take a look at other articles from a little dose of happy.
-Our goal is to help you add a little dose of happiness to your day, every day.
+If you found this article helpful, look at other articles from a little dose of happy.
+Our goal is to help you add a little dose of happiness to your life every day.